 - children's services coordinator

 - team leader or room leader in a service

 - early-childhood educator

 - playgroup coordinator

 - reliever in early-childhood programs

 Demand for childcare professionals in Melbourne’s west is set to remain high, with large population growth in the area.
-Over the next five years, employment is expected to grow strongly for:
+Find out about employment growth for:

 To be awarded CHC50113 Diploma of Early Childhood Education and Care, a student must successfully complete a total of twenty-eight (28) units of competency, consisting of: